swainechen/chenlab-training/websites/gis-aws/content/03-EC2FromSharedAMI/06-LaunchEC2Instance.md

 ![EC2LaunchInstance](/images/hpc-aws-parallelcluster-workshop/EC2LaunchInstance.png)

 2. In **Step1: Choose an Amazon Machine Image(AMI)**, enter the AMI ID shared for the training into the **Search for an AMI...** search box.
 The **AMI** may differ from the one pictured; refer to instructor's directions.

+**Note:**
-For this training, search for `CHENLAB-PUBLIC` and choose the AMI which has ID `ami-07b3bbf5c844d85c9`.
+> For this training, search for `CHENLAB-PUBLIC` and choose the AMI which has ID `ami-07b3bbf5c844d85c9`.
 You can find out more about this AMI in Appendix: About the AMI.

 ![EC2SelectAMI](/images/hpc-aws-parallelcluster-workshop/EC2SearchAMI.png)